thahnen/Aiolos/README.md

 unsigned int GLCM::main_angle(const cv::Mat& image, GLCM::Implementaion impl, const GLCM::Range& range, unsigned int max_r = 0);
 ```

 To get multiple (or one) dominant angles of a given image one of these functions should be used!
+There is a possibility that some duplicate angles exist in the vector.
 The second one can be used to restrict the range of angles which should be considered in the computation as it is faster but the results may differ.
 > There are different implementations of the GLCM calculation to choose from!
 > There are different methods of calculating the dominant angles to choose from!